● OPEN SOURCEChidori — a TypeScript agent runtime · Apache 2.0

 Tools for human + AI work.

-Chidori and Tael are the building blocks.
-Open source.
-Deterministic.
-Built to be boring, so the agents running on top of them can afford to be interesting.
+Agents extend your reach — but only if you can trust what they did.
+Chidori and Tael are open-source building blocks designed to be boring and inspectable, so the agents running on top of them can afford to be interesting.